Silent-Dripper/cadence_firmware/README.md

 * LED3 will emit 2 long blue blinks to indicate that the host PC has crashed and needs attention.
 * LED3 will blink green if it receives a `PULSE_LED` command.

+#### Switches

+*Input Power*: Flipping this switch all the way to the right connects the DC voltage on the barrel jack to the VMOT pins on the TMCs.
+This will enable the motors to be driven.

+This switch must be flipped for the motors to work even if the Arduino is being powered via USB.

+*Arduino Power*: This enables the onboard 5V regulator.
+Flip this if you'd like to have the arduino running standalone without a PC attached.

+*Pulse Drips*: Flip all the way to the right to enable drips on pulse detection on the two sensors.
+Flipping it to the left will enter a calibration mode, creating drips on both pumps to be able to adjust their size using the potentiometers.

+#### Potentiometers

+These two potentiometers are used to finely adjust the drop size without having to re-upload the firmware.
+If at any point you change the position of these knobs the drop size will change.
+Spin left to make them smaller, right to make them bigger.

 ### Cadence PCB

 ![Photo of Cadence PCB Render](media/cadence-pcb.PNG)